ICRS/robotics_cheat_sheets/hardware_cheat_sheet.md

 In terms of funky things like un-distorting cameras, there's a [ROS Package](http://wiki.ros.org/camera_calibration) which can find your callibration parameters.
 Otherwise [OpenCV](https://opencv.org/) also has some [good stuff](https://docs.opencv.org/2.4/doc/tutorials/calib3d/camera_calibration/camera_calibration.html).

-You'll probably want to use OpenCV with this, this cheat sheet is long enough as it is, but pro tip: use [HSV not RGB](https://docs.opencv.org/trunk/df/d9d/tutorial_py_colorspaces.html) ;)
+You'll probably want to use OpenCV with this, this cheat sheet is long enough as it is so we won't cover much.
+Pro tip: use [HSV not RGB](https://docs.opencv.org/trunk/df/d9d/tutorial_py_colorspaces.html) ;)

 ### IMUs

 Inertial Measurement Units are great for integrating with odometry in an EKF (more later).
 They contain an accelerometer, gyroscope and magnetometer usually, and some fancy ones will even do the sensor fusion on board.
 Ultimately this means you can measure your orientation and acceleration.

 These guys are _noisy_ so don't try and integrate acceleration twice to get position or something.
 It won't work.
 Guaranteed.
+Unless you're willing to drop a few thousand pounds on some state of the art sensor.

 Sparkfun has a good guide on [buying IMUs](https://www.sparkfun.com/pages/accel_gyro_guide).